Gijsreyn/DevOpsFeeds/README.md

 # ![FeedLogo] DevOpsFeeds

 The DevOpsFeed repository is inspired by the Azure Weekly newsletter.
 The newsletter on Azure content is developed by Luke Murray, a Microsoft MVP.
-If you've subscribed to Azure Weekly newsletter, you will not be surprised on the design choice in this repository:
+If you've subscribed to Azure Weekly newsletter, you will not be surprised on the design choice in this repository for the newsletters:

 ![Newsletter]

-Making newsletters that are recognizable and engaging, helps to build a strong brand identity, and keeps your audience interested and informed.
-In this repository, you will find all kinds of information collected from open-source GitHub projects based on category.

-Each category is divided into separate sections to easily skim for useful content.
+Making newsletters that are recognizable and engaging, helps to build an identity around IT newsletters, and keeps audiences interested and informed.
+In this repository, information is collected through open-source GitHub projects based on category.
+Each category is divided into sub-sections to easily skim for content relevant to you.

 The following newsletters are configured and run every Sunday at 06:00: